bsblabs/embed-for-vaadin/README.md

     EmbedVaadin.forComponent(new Button("Hello")).openBrowser(true).withDevelopmentHeader(true).start();

-It is also possible to specify the `Class` of an `Application`.
+It is also possible to specify the `Class` of a `Root`.
 In that case, the server starts closer to the full thing.

-    EmbedVaadin.forApplication(MyVaadinApplication.class).start();
+    EmbedVaadin.forRoot(MyRoot.class).start();

 The url that will be used to open the browser can be customized using the builder.
 For instance, the following would enable the Vaadin debug window: